karma-runner/karma/CONTRIBUTING.md

 # How to contribute
-If you are thinking about making Testacular better, or you just want to hack on it, that’s great!
+If you are thinking about making Karma better, or you just want to hack on it, that’s great!
 Here are some tips to get you started.

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Consider [submiting a ticket](https://github.com/vojtajina/testacular/issues/new) for your issue, assuming one does not already exist.
+* Consider [submiting a ticket](https://github.com/karma-runner/karma/issues/new) for your issue, assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.